 The original districts were formed using the parameters of The Pest Act, Ch.
 6, Art.16, CRS 1953.
 The Larimer County Weed Control District now operates under 35-5 CRS 1973 and 35-5.5 CRS 1990.

 After leafy spurge was declared a noxious weed by the Commissioner of Agriculture of the State of Colorado, it gained noxious weed status by ballot in the Larimer County Weed Control District in April 1979.
-Over the years, fourteen other weeds have been designated noxious in Larimer County, as well.
+Over the years, fifteen other weeds have been designated noxious in Larimer County, bringing the Larimer County noxious weed list to its current total of sixteen.

 The districts were originally funded out of the County general fund.
 In 1982, the County attorney began to look at the option of a special mill levy to fund the District.
 Today, the Weed Control District is funded by a mill levy assessed landowners within the District boundaries.
 According to 35-5 CRS 1973, the mill levy cannot exceed 2 mills.
 The District now operates on a budget funded by a mill levy in the range of .143 mills.
 With the passage of the tax limitation bill, Amendment I, this will probably be the maximum mill levy allowable.